COVID-19 Library Updates

 - Computer appointments for essential business only (1 hour limit per day) began on: Monday, July 27

-During the current Library closure, staff is hard at work:
+During the current Library closure, staff has been hard at work:

 - Cleaning and disinfecting everything!